Gulf Arab allies pledge $12 billion to Egypt at summit

-SHARM EL-SHEIKH Gulf Arab allies pledged a further $12 billion (8 billion pounds) of investments and central bank deposits for Egypt at an international summit on Friday, a big boost to President Abdel Fattah al-Sisi as he tries to reform the economy after years of political upheaval.
+SHARM EL-SHEIKH Gulf Arab allies pledged a further $12 billion of investments and central bank deposits for Egypt at an international summit on Friday, a big boost to President Abdel Fattah al-Sisi as he tries to reform the economy after years of political upheaval.

 The UAE said it would deposit $2 billion of its pledge in the Egyptian central bank, while Saudi Arabia said $1 billion of its pledge would go to the bank.
 Oman said it would give Egypt $500 million in grants and investment over the next five years.